Whether you’re a founder or a team member (I don’t use the word employee), hustling in the startup environment can

 Give Cal Newport’s Deep Work a quick read.
-In his book, he’s trying to say quite similar to what Mihaly Csikszentmihalyi says in his book called Flow.
+In his book, he’s trying to say something quite similar to what Mihaly Csikszentmihalyi says in his book called Flow.
 By the way, these two are a must-read for any entrepreneur.

 But there’s a subtle difference.
 While Flow state is achieved without force or any persuasion, Deep Work state of mind requires hard work and perseverance.

-Deep Work is achieved by pushing yourself to cut all distractions, fix a routine, getting disciplined, and performing at your peak best.
+Push yourself to cut out all distractions, achieve deep work, fix a routine, get disciplined, and perform at your peak best.
 Much like Pomodoro, it pushes you to work in batches of either 60 or 90 minutes.

 You don’t have to overdo it, or else you’ll burn out your cognitive energy and willpower, which is limited and needs a recharge.

-Turn of all the notifications and outdoor interactions.
-Quit social media and create a strict routine of the time you’ll start and stop working.
+Turn off all notifications and outdoor interactions.
+Quit social media and create a strict routine of time you start and stop working.
 You will have to follow this routine, regardless of what your schedule may be.

 The time you spend in Deep Work is extremely productive and deeply enhances your cognitive skills.
 Without letting anything disturb your focus using your willpower, you are making yourself stronger.
 Most people don’t have enough willpower to stick to a timetable and work on a task to completion.

 How to get into Deep Work State?

 - Get up early, make your bed, and exercise.
 This is important.
 Doing these tiny morning chores will activate your brain and muscles.

-- Quit social media.
+- Quit using social media.
 You don’t have to quit every social network.
 Uninstall the Apps and use the web version.
 Instagram and Facebook need to be quit completely since they are highly addictive.

 - Create a routine of start time and the deadline for everyday work.
 This will be the start and end of your deep work state.

 - Shallow work needs to be ignored.
 Checking your emails, notifications, casual calls, working out of scheduled time, browsing articles, reading magazines – are examples of shallow work.